 Lowest->Highest corresponds to values 0-4

-, using Default will apply project settings.
+, using Default will apply the project’s settings.

-Also, the type set in Compression Settings
+Additionally, setting the Compression Settings

 .